jpype-project/jpype/doc/quickguide.rst

 -----------

 Java standard containers are available and are overloaded with Python syntax where possible to operate in a similar fashion to Python objects.
-It is not currently possible to specify the template types for generic containers, but that will be introduced in Java 9.

 +---------------------------+---------------------------------------------------------+---------------------------------------------------------+